Human Torch: Ultimate Marvel

+Ultimate Universe

+During the "Ultimate Invasion" storyline, Maker visited Earth-6160 and remade it into his own image.
+He sabotages the rocket flight that would have given the Fantastic Four their powers, with Johnny Storm and Ben Grimm being killed, Susan Storm sustaining terminal radiation poisoning, and Reed Richards surviving, but being imprisoned.

 What If?
-Vol. II #11

 In What If? vol. 2 #11 (March 1990), the origins of the Fantastic Four are retold, showing how the heroes lives would have changed if all four had gained the same powers as the individual members of the original Fantastic Four.
 In "Pyros", all have the power of the Human Torch; after the team sets fire to what they believe to be an uninhabited area in order to battle a monster, they inadvertently kill the daughter of a woman squatting one of those buildings; the guilt causes them to disband, after which Reed Richards returns to his research, Storm becomes a race car driver and Grimm adopts the Human Torch moniker and joins the Avengers.
 Susan Storm, who could never forgive herself for the child's death, took monastic vows and spent the rest of her life as a nun in penance.
 In "Team Elastics", all have the power of Mister Fantastic, but Grimm, Sue Storm and Reed Richards all believe their powers to be silly; which also causes Sue Storm to leave Reed.
 Reed Richards returns to his research, only using his powers to aid him in his work, such as handling dangerous chemicals at far range, and Sue marries Ben Grimm, where they live a quiet domestic life free of superpowers.
 Johnny is the only member to go public, where he becomes a performer called "Mr. Fabulous", using his powers to gain fame, fortune and women.
 In "Monstrous", all become monsters, and relocate to Monster Isle.
 In "The Phantoms", each gain one aspect of the invisibility power, with Johnny able to become intangible.
 The story focuses on the four becoming a special secret unit of S.H.I.E.L.D. which defends against an attack by, and ultimately captures and places in custody, Doom.